benitakbritto/CS-739-Distributed-Systems/P2/README.md

 ```

 ## General:
 Where are the local client files stored?
-(Can be changed through the LOCAL_PREFIX macro in src/afs_client.h)
+(Can be changed through the LOCAL_CACHE_PREFIX macro in src/afs_client.h)

 ```
 /tmp/afs
 ```

 ## Misc
-Inorder to run cmake, change the location of the downloaded FUSE path
+To run cmake, change the location of the downloaded FUSE path in common/FindFUSE.cmake
-in common/FindFUSE.cmake